penoonan/app/README.md

 ##Service Providers

-Services providers are a great place to put bootstrap code for third party services and register them on the Sketch Application.
+Service providers are a great place to put bootstrap code for third party services and register them on the Sketch Application.
 To create a service provider, first create a new class that implements `\Sketch\ServiceProviderInterface`.

 Sketch service providers only need to implement one method: `register(\Sketch\Application $app)`.
 That method is a good place to register bindings on the application.
 For example: